-Lottomat is operated by Seymour Marketing Limited (a UK registered company) but is owned by Seymour B.V (Curaçao registered company).
+Lottomat is operated by Seymour Marketing Limited (a UK-registered company) but is owned by Seymour B.V (Curaçao registered company).
 Both have snail mail addresses.
-The customer service is open Monday to Friday GMT business hours and can be reached by telephone, email and an online form.
+The customer service is open Monday to Friday GMT business hours and can be reached by telephone, email, and online form.
 They seem to respond within 24 hours, which is great.

 Straightforward Lottery Site

 Good Threshold on Direct Winnings to your Account

 Getting Your Winnings from Your Account

 This online lottery site is pretty straightforward, though that does get me wondering if it’s a site to gather email addresses for marketing purposes.
 The fact that I can register by simply putting in an email address got me wondering.

 Lottomat.com gets a reserved thumbs-up for its simplicity, then again, it will be interesting to see if my email inbox starts to fill up!